BPSB/combine-p-values-discrete/docs/index.rst

 * You want a single *p* value for the null hypothesis taking into account the entire dataset, i.e., you want to combine your test results for the sub-datasets.

 **However,** `combine_pvalues` assumes that the individual tests are continuous instead of discrete (see below what these are).
-If you apply `combine_pvalues` to *p* values from a discrete test, it will systematically overestimate the combined *p* value, i.e., you may falsely accept the null hypothesis (false negative).
+If you apply `combine_pvalues` to *p* values from a discrete test, it will systematically misestimate the combined *p* value.
+For example, for `Fisher’s method`_ it systematically overestimates the *p* value, i.e., you may falsely accept the null hypothesis (false negative).
 This module addresses this and thus you should consider it if:

 * At least one of the sub-tests is *discrete* with a low number of possible *p* values.
 What is a “low number” depends on the details, but 30 almost always is.
-* The combined *p* value returned by `combine_pvalues` (with Fisher’s method) is not very low already.
+* The combined *p* value returned by `combine_pvalues` is not very low already.

-Note that this module is restricted to `Fisher’s method`_ for combining *p* values.
-While `combine_pvalues` also provides alternatives methods, those also assume continuous tests and thus suffer from a similar problem, as there is no way to address this without knowing more about the employed tests.
-However, some of the alternative methods may underestimate the *p* value, whereas Fisher’s method consistently overestimates.

 Discrete and continuous tests
 `````````````````````````````